How to apply: applying essentials

 Applications for places on Medicine and Dentistry courses must be submitted between 1 September and 15 October.

-You can find more information about how and when to apply on our Applying webpages:
+You can find more information about how and when to apply on our Applying webpage.
+This also contains information about deferred entry, direct entry to year/level 2 and our foundation year courses.

 After you apply